-Q: If a health care provider with a National Provider Identifier (NPI) moves to a new location, must the health care provider notify the National Plan and Provider Enumeration System (NPPES) of its new address?
+- Q: If a health care provider with a National Provider Identifier (NPI) moves to a new location, must the health care provider notify the National Plan and Provider Enumeration System (NPPES) of its new address?

 A: Yes.
 A covered health care provider must notify the NPPES of the address change within 30 days of the effective date of the change.
 We encourage health care providers who have been assigned NPIs, but who are not covered entities, to do the same.
 A health care provider may submit the change to NPPES via the internet (https://nppes.cms.hhs.gov/?forward=static.npistart#/) or by paper.
-If paper is preferred, the health care provider may download the NPI Application/Update Form (CMS-10114) from the Centers for Medicare & Medicaid Services' forms page (www.cms.hhs.gov/cmsforms) or may call the NPI Enumerator (1-800-465-3203) and request a form.
+If paper is preferred, the health care provider may download the NPI Application/Update Form (CMS-10114) from the Centers for Medicare & Medicaid Services' forms page (https://www.cms.gov/Medicare/CMS-Forms/CMS-Forms/CMS-Forms-Items/CMS013118) or may call the NPI Enumerator Contact System (1-800-465-3203) and request a form.

 A: The NPI does not replace the function of the DEA Number, which is to identify the prescriber of a controlled or dangerous substance.
-The NPI was adopted to identify a health care provider as a health care provider in standard transactions adopted under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-A health care provider who is a covered entity under HIPAA is required to obtain an NPI, and to use that NPI to identify itself as a health care provider in HIPAA standard transactions.
-Health care providers who are not covered entities under HIPAA, but who prescribe medications, order services for patients, refer patients to other providers, or who otherwise need to be identified in HIPAA standard transactions that are conducted by other health care providers, will need (but are not required) NPIs so that those other health care providers can use that number to identify them in the HIPAA standard transactions
+The NPI was adopted to identify health care providers in standard transactions adopted under (HIPAA.
+A health care provider who is a covered entity under (HIPAA is required to obtain an NPI, and to use that NPI to identify itself as a health care provider in HIPAA standard transactions.
+Health care providers who are not covered entities under HIPAA, but who prescribe medications, order services for patients, refer patients to other providers, or who otherwise need to be identified in HIPAA standard transactions that are conducted by other health care providers, will need (but are not required) to obtain NPIs so that those other providers can use that number to identify them in HIPAA standard transactions

 A: A health plan (as defined in 45 CFR 160.103) is an individual plan or group health plan that provides or pays the cost of medical care.
 The term “payer” is an industry term and may include a health plan, but may also designate other entities that do not meet the definition of a health plan, such as a third party administrator (TPA).